 The Bujo is Different

 First, it’s important to note that the Bullet Journal is briefer than normal journals.
 It uses bullet points, not big, full paragraphs.
 If you stick to this philosophy, your bullet journal will save you time.
-If you write, decorate, or illustrate your bullet journal, you’re likely to spend a lot more time on it than I do.
-Mine is pretty minimalist.
+If you illustrate your bullet journal, you’re likely to spend a lot more time on it than I do.
+Mine is pretty minimalist except for the occasional copied quotation.

 How to Start